-The first news about the "marrone del Mugello" date back to the Roman period, but it became particularly important from an economic point of view since the High Middle Ages, to the extent that it was quoted in the registers of the Toll of Firenze in the 14th century.
-The Land Registry of Firenze talks about the Mugello as a land with "....great abundance of big and good chestnuts....".
-At the end of the 19th century, the railway led to a strong development of the export of this fruit.
-After a period of crisis in the 50s, it is living today a new and interesting development.
-In 1996 the "Marrone del Mugello" gained the I.G.P.
+The earliest evidence of the chestnut of Mugello dates back to Roman times, but it is only from the High Middle Ages that it assumes a strong economic importance, so much that it is mentioned in the registers of Florence’s tribute tax since the 1300s.
+The Florentine land register mentions Mugello as a land with "...great abundance of large and tasty chestnuts....".
+At the end of the 19th century, the advent of the railway led to a strong development of the export of this fruit.
+After a period of crisis in the 50s, it is experiencing a new interesting development today.
+In 1996 the Marrone chestnut of Mugello obtained the I.G.P.
 (Protected Geographical Indication).
-In 1998 the "Associazione Marrone del Mugello I.G.P." was established in order to safeguard this product and its by-products.
+In 1998 the Associazione Marrone del Mugello I.G.P. was set up to protect this product and its derivatives.

-Current production area in the Park
+Area of current production in the Park

 Londa, San Godenzo.

-The season of the product
+Seasonality of the product